Skwanky7/Funkin-test/README.md

 </br>

 ## How it works:
-Ooookay, Let me explain what this does. (you can skip if you want but i'd recommend you read)
+Ooookay, Let me explain what this does. (you can skip if you want but i'd recommend you read so you know what you're doing)

 So, the script is basicaly everything needed for the test to work.